Vasiliy Lomachenko: Personal life

 Lomachenko is married to Olena, and they have two children.
-As of 2019 (and since at least 2016), he lives in Camarillo, California and trains in nearby Oxnard, just north of Los Angeles.
+As of 2019 (and since at least 2016), he lives in Camarillo, California, and trains in nearby Oxnard, just north of Los Angeles.

 The face tattooed on Lomachenko's torso is that of his father and trainer, Anatoly Lomachenko.

-During the 2022 Russian invasion of Ukraine, Lomachenko joined the Ukrainian army.
-After travelling back to Ukraine from Greece, Lomachenko joined the territorial defense battalion of his hometown of Bilhorod-Dnistrovskyi on 27 February 2022.
+During the 2022 Russian invasion of Ukraine, Lomachenko joined the Ukrainian army on paper.
 Lomachenko was in Greece when the invasion began (on 24 February 2022), and his flight home to Ukraine the next day was delayed due to air traffic being grounded.
 He managed to get into Ukraine by flying to Bucharest and travelling through Romania on 26 February 2022.
 He followed Ukrainian brothers Wladimir Klitschko and Vitali Klitschko, former heavyweight boxing champions, who also announced their pledge to protect the capital of Ukraine, Kyiv, in February 2022.
+Upon his return to Ukraine, Lomachenko joined the territorial defense battalion of his hometown of Bilhorod-Dnistrovskyi on 27 February 2022.

 Fighting style

-Lomachenko is known for his exceptional footwork, head movement, speed, and ability to switch stances.
+Lomachenko is known for his exceptional footwork, head movement, speed, ability to switch stances, and skill at throwing punches at uncanny angles.
 Lomachenko's inspirations include Muhammad Ali, Mike Tyson, and Roy Jones Jr.